sumithpdd/flutterdevcamp/website/src/pages/workshops/flutter-devcamp-week-8.md

   mapsLatitude: 51.5098435
   mapsLongitude: 0.0788842
 ---
-- Reviewing all projects.
+* Reviewing all projects.

+  * **Project review, capstone assignment**
-- Getting tips from different experts.
+* Getting tips from different experts.
-- How to create developer resume
+* How to create developer resume
-- How to crack Flutter job interview.
+* How to crack Flutter job interview.